elushaX/hycov/README.md

 A Hyprland overview mode plugin.

 The [original repository](https://github.com/DreamMaoMao/hycov) was archived and hard to update to current version of hyprland API. <br>
-This is the reimplementation of it. <br>
-It has less features for now but a more stable and easy to scale codebase to maintain. <br>
+This is the reimplementation of it, that has less features for now but a more stable, easy to maintain and scale codebase. <br>

 ## Config
-For now it has only one dispatcher that toggle the overview.
+Example config
 ```
 bind = $mainMod, TAB, overview:enter